Studio2B-GmbH/CurbVR/README.md

 # CurbVR
 A VR-App for teaching students about the climate crisis

 #### Disclaimer: This app is still in active development and does at this point not represent a playable state.
-Watch out for updates soon!
+We aim for a release on May 31!

 ## Summary